Daniel-16/Daniel-16/README.md

 I am currently open to working with any open source projects.
 Currently working on an open source project owned by one of my friends.

 <h2>What am I learning?</h2>
-I am currently learning NextJS and I plan on learning Typescript, WebSockets very soon.
+I am currently learning NextJS and I plan on learning Typescript and WebSockets very soon.
 I also plan on learning Artificial Intelligence and Cloud Computing in the nearest future.

 <h2>Interests💡</h2>
 I have great interests in the following technologies;